-Detailed geologic mapping of the Vinton quadrangle was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the United States Geological Survey (USGS) STATEMAP Program.
-Mapping in the area is produced as part of the IGS Impaired Watershed mapping initiative and provides comprehensive surficial and bedrock geologic information.
+Detailed geologic mapping of the Van Horne quadrangle was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the United States Geological Survey (USGS) STATEMAP Program.
+Mapping in the area is part of the IGS Impaired Watershed mapping initiative and provides comprehensive surficial and bedrock geologic information.
 These maps are the basis for further development of derivative datasets and map products for use by local, county and state decision-makers.
 In recent years, Iowa's State Mapping Advisory Committee (SMAC) has recommended mapping in areas with environmental concerns related to groundwater quality and land-use planning issues, and/or in rapidly developing areas.
 The IGS and SMAC recognize the need for maps of varying scales to address the complex environmental issues facing urban and rural Iowans.
 Mapping in Benton County provides much needed geologic maps in the Middle Cedar River watershed.
 Many new partners are concentrating efforts on water supply, water quantity and quality, land-use planning, and flood protection studies.
 Geologic mapping is crucial and foundational for many of these studies, and the project enjoys broad support from the Cedar River Watershed Coalition (CRWC).

-Bedrock mapping efforts were successful in subdividing the Devonian mapping units used by Witzke and others (2010) into formations.
-From a Quaternary perspective, characterizing the materials deposited during the formation of the IES is a fundamental part of understand the recent geologic history of both Iowa and the glaciated parts of the Midwest.
-The mapping location also includes the Cedar River, which carried outwash from the Des Moines Lobe glacial advance, and has helped to further identify and characterize sand and gravel resources associated with glacial outwash plains and channels.
+From a Quaternary perspective, characterizing the materials deposited during the formation of the IES is a fundamental part of understanding the recent geologic history of both Iowa and the glaciated parts of the Midwest.
 The Quaternary IES materials are highly variable and poorly consolidated, and therefore do not provide good groundwater quality protection in shallow rock areas.
 It is necessary to identify areas of either better consolidated Quaternary materials or bedrock aquitards.
 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, potential karst issues, aggregate resource potential and protection, and groundwater vulnerability, while achieving the evolving goals of the watershed management plans.